jeffskinnerbox/Windows-10-Vagrant-Box/README.md

 My TurboTax is on a CD-ROM and I want to load that software directly from the CD.
 To do this, I need the CD/DVD optical reader on my host computer to share with the MS Windoes 10 guest VM.

-## Step 1: Create Your Windows 10 VM Vagrantfile - DONE
+## Step 1: Create Your Windows 10 VM Vagrantfile
 Using the Vagrant base box we just create, create a VM instance for your working version of MS Windows 10.